Here's a look at the life of evangelist Billy Graham.

 Marriage: Ruth (Bell) Graham (August 13, 1943-June 14, 2007, her death)

 Children: Nelson Edman, 1958; William Franklin, III, 1952; Ruth Bell, 1950; Anne Morrow, 1948; Virginia, 1945

 Education: Florida Bible Institute, Th.B.
 (Theology), 1940 (now called Trinity College); Wheaton College, B.A., 1943

 Grew up on a dairy farm near Charlotte, North Carolina.

 Graham has been listed by Gallup as one of the "Ten Most Admired Men in the World" more than 50 times.

 Has met with every U.S. president from Harry Truman to Barack Obama.

-Has preached to over 215 million people in more than 185 countries and territories.
+Has preached to over 215 million people in more than 185 countries.